xdaichain/stake-token/README.md

 ### Deployment and initialization

-1. For both Private Offering rounds deploy a separate `PrivateOfferingDistribution` contract, pass the `_privateOfferingParticipants`, `_privateOfferingParticipantsStakes` arrays to its `addParticipants` function, and then call `finalizeParticipants` function. \
+1. For both Private Offering rounds deploy a separate `MultipleDistribution` contract, pass the `_privateOfferingParticipants`, `_privateOfferingParticipantsStakes` arrays to its `addParticipants` function, and then call `finalizeParticipants` function. \
 \
 The `finalizeParticipants` function will add `address(0)` to the participant set if the share of the `address(0)` is not zero.\
 \
 The `addParticipants` and `finalizeParticipants` functions can also be called right before the `Distribution` contract initialization.

 2. Deploy the `Distribution` contract.
-Pass the addresses of all participants (including the `PrivateOfferingDistribution` addresses) to its constructor.
+Pass the addresses of all participants (including the `PrivateOffering` addresses) to its constructor.

-3. For both `PrivateOfferingDistribution` contracts call the `PrivateOfferingDistribution.setDistributionAddress` to set the address of the `Distribution` contract inside the `PrivateOfferingDistribution` contract.
+3. For both `PrivateOffering` contracts call the `MultipleDistribution.setDistributionAddress` to set the address of the `Distribution` contract inside the `PrivateOffering` contract.

-4. Deploy the `ERC677BridgeToken` contract (and pass `Distribution` and `PrivateOfferingDistribution` contracts addresses to the constructor).
+4. Deploy the `ERC677BridgeToken` contract (and pass `Distribution` and `PrivateOffering` contracts addresses to the constructor).

 5. Call `preInitialize` function of the `Distribution` contract with `ERC677BridgeToken` address as a parameter.
 It releases `Public Offering` and `Liquidity Fund` tokens.